resh226/postman-api-testing-portfolio/README.md

 ---

 > ⭐ *This repository is part of my personal QA portfolio to demonstrate hands-on experience in API Testing using Postman, Data-driven strategies, and GitHub-based CI/CD.*
+> Star this repo if it helped you learn something new! ⭐